CorentinJ/Real-Time-Voice-Cloning/README.md

 ## Heads up
 Like everything else in Deep Learning, this repo has quickly gotten old.
 Many SaaS apps (often paying) will give you a better audio quality than this repository will.
 If you wish for an open-source solution with a high voice quality:
 - Check out [paperswithcode](https://paperswithcode.com/task/speech-synthesis/) for other repositories and recent research in the field of speech synthesis.
-- Check out [CoquiTTS](https://github.com/coqui-ai/tts) for a repository with a better voice cloning quality and more functionalities.
+- Check out [Chatterbox](https://github.com/resemble-ai/chatterbox) for a similar project up to date with the 2025 SOTA in voice cloning
-- Check out [MetaVoice-1B](https://github.com/metavoiceio/metavoice-src) for a large voice model with high voice quality

 ## Setup